Facilitating learning environments in a variety of settings that empower people to take control of their own learning experience

 Bi+ people are the largest group in the LGBTIQA+ population, yet are commonly misunderstood by mainstream society and invisible in the broader LGBTIQA+ discourse.
 This webinar explores the impacts of invisibility on bi+ mental health, and offers practical tips on how to be more inclusive.

-We acknowledge the Whadjuk people of the Noongar nation as the traditional custodians of the lands on which most of our work occurs, and recognise their continuing connection to land, water, and culture.
-We pay our deepest respects to their elders past and present.
+I acknowledge the Whadjuk people of the Noongar nation as the traditional custodians of the lands on which most of my work occurs, and recognise their continuing connection to land, water, and culture.
+I pay my deepest respects to their elders past and present.

 Copyright © 2021 Samavesa